davetron5000/faas-is-a-what-now/markdown/more_functions.md

 module.exports = renderPage;
 !END CREATE_FILE

-Next, we need one last function to store the email in the database.
+Next, we need a function to store the email in the database.
+We'll have it take a general `params` object as well:

 !CREATE_FILE js/storeInDatabase.js
 const Database      = require("./Database.js");
+/*
+ * @param params - an object expected to have the key `body`, which
+ *                 is itself an object expected to have the key
+ *                 `email`.
+ */
 const storeInDatabase = (params) => {
   const email = params.body.email;
   console.log(`Signing up ${email}`);